Penn State Golf Courses

-The Penn State Golf Courses are two 18-hole courses located in State College, Pennsylvania, US, operated by The Pennsylvania State University.
-The individual 18-hole courses are named after the school colors (blue and white).
+The Penn State Golf Courses are two 18-hole courses located in State College, Pennsylvania, operated by Pennsylvania State University.
+The individual 18-hole courses are named after the school colors, blue and white.
 They, along with their practice facilities, are the home of the men's and women's golf team and all intramural golf activities of the university.
 The practice facilities include a double-sided driving range with both natural grass and artificial teeing areas, and several putting greens located throughout the facility.

-Early golf at Penn State
+History

+20th century

 Golf has been played at the university since the first rise in popularity of the sport in the United States in the latter half of the 19th century.
 However, the sport was not popular enough to merit a formalized golf course until 1921 when two professors, Bob Rutherford and R.D.
 Pryde, laid out nine holes on the west end of campus.
 The sport apparently became quite popular as nine additional holes were laid out in 1922 by noted golf course architect Willie Park, Jr., with the work being completed in 1926.
 While keeping the general layout of the initial nine holes, Park significantly altered the greens and bunkers to match his own style of design.

-The College Golf Course

 The Willie Park course came to be known as the College Golf Course, since the school had yet to be named a full-fledged university.
 The course featured large push-up style greens and some dramatic bunkering much like those found at Park's Sunningdale (Old) Course.
 Wide fairways and closely mown areas around the green integrated the features together and provided a diverse play field for Penn State golfers.